Ohdele/db-capstone-project/readme.md

 LITTLE LEMON DATABASE ENGINEERING PROJECT

 This project involved creating and managing a MySQL-based database for the Little Lemon restaurant.
 I designed a relational database with an ER diagram, optimized queries, and integrated Tableau for data analysis.
 Key tasks included setting up a GitHub repository, configuring MySQL Workbench, implementing stored procedures, and creating SQL queries to manage bookings.
-Additionally, I developed an interactive Tableau dashboard for sales and profit analysis.
-The project demonstrated my proficiency in database engineering, SQL optimization, and data visualization.
+Additionally, I developed an interactive Tableau dashboard for sales and profit analysis and used Jupyter Notebook for Python-based data processing and database interaction.
+The project demonstrated my proficiency in database engineering, SQL optimization, data analysis, and visualization.

 SETTING UP THE REPOSITORY